sidneyspil/Lab4/Lab4.md

 ```

 # Q3: Run the above tests again with the transformed outcome.
 Compare the differences in results.

+The data is normal and variances are equal as shown by the shapiro tests
+(p\>0.05 for each variable) for normality.
+And the levene test (p\>0.05
+for each variable) showing equal variance.
+This shows how transforming
+the data allowed for the analysis assumptions to be met.

 ``` r
 ggplot(lab4data, aes(x = Performance)) + geom_histogram(binwidth = 0.2) + theme_classic()